HOME WISE Uranium Project > Mining & Milling > Issues >

 State to reclaim abandoned Belfield uranium mine

-North Dakota's Public Service Commission's external link Abandoned Mine Lands Division plans to reclaim an old open pit uranium mine northwest of Belfield in summer 2004, using about $1.5 million from the federal Abandoned Mine Lands program.
+North Dakota's Public Service Commission's Abandoned Mine Lands Division plans to reclaim an old open pit uranium mine northwest of Belfield in summer 2004, using about $1.5 million from the federal Abandoned Mine Lands program.
 It is a relatively small mine, about 15 acres [6 ha], and one of the last known uranium mines in southwestern North Dakota, where uranium was mined in several locations in the 1950s and 1960s.
 (Bismarck Tribune Dec.
 16, 2003)

 OHIO